-- Increase user awareness abort resources in the Ceylon Collection - Increase trilingual person/s servings the Ceylon Room counter for catert communities. - Provide accessibility to outsile researchers and scholars for the research purposes. - Expand the seating capacity for mousers in the Ceylon Room as it is allowed to remove the material for the Ceylon Room.
+- Increase user awareness about resources in the Ceylon Collection - Increase trilingual person/s serving at the Ceylon Room counter for cater to communities. - Provide accessibility to outside researchers and scholars for their research purposes. - Expand the seating capacity for more users in the Ceylon Room as it is not allowed to remove the material from the Ceylon Room.

-Financial assistance provided Perader.
-University Research Grants (RG 2007/1/4 is acknowledged.
+Financial assistance provided Peradeniya University Research Grants (RG 2007/L/47) is acknowledged.